cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 ### Node setters

 Our methods for updating the previous and next nodes will be fairly straightforward.
-Using our referenced-counted `Link<T>`, we only need to clone the other link when using our setting methods.
-The logic to ensure two nodes next to each other are pointing at each other correctly will be handed by our `LinkedList`.
+Using our referenced-counted `Link`, we only need to clone the other link when using our setting methods.
+The logic to ensure two nodes next to each other are pointing at each other correctly will be handled by our `LinkedList`.

 ```rs
 /// Updates the previous node.